openmsr/CAD_to_OpenMC/paper.md

 In terms of case b, the discretization process must take care not to re-evaluate any surface that is shared.
 Instead it must reuse the triangles of the former instance.
 This means that objects cannot be independently processed.
-The whole process is generally handled by the underlying geometry engine [@occt3d] through a hierarchical model, in which objects consist of a set of surfaces, formed by a set of curves, which themselves consist of line segments connecting points.
-Object simply store links to surfaces and their triangularizations (similar for curves --- line segments).
+The whole process is generally handled by the underlying geometry engine [@occt3d] through its hierarchical model.
+Objects simply store links to surfaces and their triangularizations (similar for curves --- line segments).
 CAD_to_OpenMC handles this by generating a hash-code for each surface upon processing.
 Each time a surface is encountered, it is examined, and if the